MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/work-with-linkedin-activities.md

 ## Connect activity

-Use the **Connect** activity to send connection invites along with personal messages, to help solidify relationships with customers and add them to your network.<!--note from editor: Suggested.-->
+Use the **Connect** activity to send connection invites along with personal messages, to help solidify relationships with customers and add them to your network.

 You can perform the actions described in the following table.